TotallySly/001.-OWN-PROJECT--football-training-website--html-css/README.md

 ### User Stories

 - As a user of the website, I want to be able to easily navigate around the website.
-- As a user of the website, I want to be able to sign up my child(ren) for the training sessions.
+- As a user of the website, I want to be able to sign up my child for the training sessions.
 - As a user of the website, I want to find out about the coaches running the website.
 - As a user of the website, I want to know the prices of the training sessions.
 - As a user of the website, I want to know where the training sessions are located.